 I am a computational scientist working on implementing distributed numerical methods efficiently by targeting various kind of accelerators, including multi and manycores architectures (CPU, GPU, MIC), in a hybrid fashion.
 The main technologies I use are OpenCL, Cuda, Python and C++ and most of the codes I develop are available as open source software on my github and gitlab accounts.

 I completed my postdoctoral research under the supervision of Boris Thibert and Quentin Mérigot in the field of computational geometry.
 Within the same team, I am currently lead developer on RayMapr, a software dedicated to automate the design of optical components such as mirrors or lenses.
-Despite now working in the field of nonimaging optics, I am still actively contributing to HySoP (Hybrid Simulation with Particles), a library designed for high performance distributed flow simulation targeting heterogeneous architectures which will be open-sourced soon.
+Despite now working in the field of nonimaging optics, I still occasionally contribute to HySoP (Hybrid Simulation with Particles), a library designed for high performance distributed flow simulation targeting heterogeneous architectures which will be open-sourced soon.
 More recently, I got involved in the analysis and rendering of 3D subcellular imaging datasets.